Ukraine's Eurovision entry thinks kicking Russia out was 'right thing to do'

 Overall, the UK has finished in the top half of the competition only three times so far this century: 2002 (when the country was represented by Jessica Garlick), 2009 (Jade Ewen) and 2011 (Blue).

 Finishing close to last, and sometimes in last place, has increasingly become the norm.
-Since 2000 the UK has ended the contest in one of the bottom three positions on nine separate occasions.
+Since 2000 the UK has ended the contest in one of the bottom three positions on 10 separate occasions.

 This is not quite as bad as Finland, who since the start of the contest in 1956 has come last in the final a record nine times.

-This year’s entry, James Newman will be hoping to end a dismal run of form for the United Kingdom when he takes to the stage of the Eurovision Song Contest on Saturday.
+This year’s entry, Sam Ryder will be hoping to end a dismal run of form for the United Kingdom when he takes to the stage of the Eurovision Song Contest on Saturday.

-If James Newman manages to finish in the top half of this year’s competition, he will at least have ended the country’s decade-long run of poor results since Blue managed a respectable 11th place in 2011.
+If Ryder manages to finish in the top half of this year’s competition, he will at least have ended the country’s 11-year-long run of poor results since Blue managed a respectable 11th place in 2011.

 And if by some chance he wins the final, not only would this be the first UK win in a generation, it would also mean the UK gets to host the contest next year – for a record ninth time.